 Please do not push the doorbell

 We may be tempted to use the doorbell of our neighbors if we want to call them out due to gas hazards.
 A big Noooo to that.
-This is because the switch is outside but the bell that rings is inside the house which may create a spark and cause a fire if gas is surrounding the bell.
+This is because the switch is outside but the bell is inside the house which may create a spark and cause a fire if gas is surrounding the bell.

 Let us not use the garage opener

 Opening the garage, staying in the car, and bringing the car outside might seem like a smart idea in a cold evening.
 However, the garage door opener is a switch that turns on electrical circuits.
 Additionally, the garage door may have enough friction to create some sparks.
-Please avoid garage door openers when you smell gas odor in your home.
+Please avoid garage door openers when you smell a gas odor in your home.
 Also, we would avoid turning on the ignition of the car.

 We will not use the phone inside the house

 A major mistake I did last evening was that I called the gas company when I was inside the house.
-When there is a gas odor in home, the phone call must be made after going outside.
+When there is a gas odor in the home, the phone call must be made after going outside.
 Even a cell phone can create a spark, which may cause a disaster when there is natural gas in the air.

 Go outside and wait for the responder